Do Testosterone Injections Hurt?

 If you find that you naturally feel more pain during injections, you can numb the area with an ice cube or purchase a pharmaceutical-grade numbing cream.

 At Defy Medical, we’re always looking for ways to improve our patients’ experience and to make their protocols as comfortable possible.
-Are you a Defy patient who has questions?
-Contact us at [email protected] or call 813-445-7342.
-We’re happy to help you guide you through your testosterone injections.
+When you become a Defy Medical patient, you receive access to our in-depth and individualized care.